 Sunday night be ready to say OOOOH and AHHHHH!
 It’s the explosive ending to a perfect party.
 The evening fireworks will be held at the confluence of the Fraser and Quesnel Rivers.

-Various other local associations run events in conjunction with our Festival including:
+Various other local associations run events in conjunction with the festival including:

 The Quesnel Downtown Association rents out vendor space along two blocks of downtown to create the Gold Dust Mall – free to walk through and purchase items, with free stage entertainment at one end.